hamvocke/hamvocke.github.io/_drafts/testing_java_microservices.md

 }
 {% endhighlight %}

 You can see that our integration test follows the same _arrange, act, assert_ structure as the unit tests.
+Told you that this was a universal concept!

 ### REST API Integration
 Testing our microservice's REST API is quite simple.
-First we can of course write simple unit tests for all `Controller` classes and call the controller methods directly. `Controller` classes should generally be quite straightforward and focus request and response handling.
-Putting business logic into controllers should be avoided.
-Therefore unit tests will be pretty easy.
+Of course we can write simple unit tests for all `Controller` classes and call the controller methods directly as a first measure. `Controller` classes should generally be quite straightforward and focus on request and response handling.
+Avoid putting business logic into controllers, that's none of their business (_best pun ever..._).
+This makes our unit tests straightforward (or even unnecessary, if it's too trivial).

-As Controllers make heavy use of [Spring MVC's](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/mvc.html) annotations for defining endpoints, query parameters and others we won't get very far with unit tests alone.
-In order to see if our API works as expected, e.g. by providing the correct endpoints, interpreting input parameters and answering with correct status codes and HTTP endpoints we have to go beyond unit tests.
-One way to test this would be to start up the entire Spring Boot service and fire real HTTP requests against our API.
-With this approach we'd be on the very top of our test pyramid.
-There's another way that's a little less end-to-end.
-Spring MVC comes with a nice testing utility we can use: [MockMVC](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-testing-spring-boot-applications-testing-autoconfigured-mvc-tests) allows us to only spin up a small slice of our spring application and use a nice <abbr title="Domain-Specific Language">DSL</abbr> to fire test requests at our API and check that the returned data is as expected.
+As Controllers make heavy use of [Spring MVC's](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/mvc.html) annotations for defining endpoints, query parameters and so on we won't get very far with unit tests.
+We want to see if our API works as expected: Does it have the correct endpoints, interpret input parameters and answer with correct HTTP status codes and response bodies?
+To do so, we have to go beyond unit tests.

+One way to test our API were to start up the entire Spring Boot service and fire real HTTP requests against our API.
+With this approach we were on the very top of our test pyramid.
+Luckily there's another, a little less end-to-end way.

+Spring MVC comes with a nice testing utility we can use: With [MockMVC](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-testing-spring-boot-applications-testing-autoconfigured-mvc-tests)we can spin up a small slice of our spring application, use a <abbr title="Domain-Specific Language">DSL</abbr> to fire test requests at our API and check that the returned data is as expected.

-Let's take our `ExampleController` and check if the `/hello/<lastname>` endpoint works correctly:
+Let's see how this works for the `/hello/<lastname>` endpoint `ExampleController`:

 {% highlight java %}
 @RestController
 public class ExampleController {
     private final PersonRepository personRepository;

     // shortened for clarity